vinnyA3/dotfiles/README.md

 repo contains my very own dotfiles.
 Feel free to use anything here.

-**Note**:  As of now, the master installation file does not install everything you need if you want to get up and running with my full setup.
+**Note**:  As of now, the master installation file does not install everything you need, that is if you want to get up and running with my full setup without hassle.

 ## Install